-For a long time the character of these spaces had been determined by rebuilding works carried out in the 1960s.
-The design by O&O therefore envisages the creation of more open space and flexibility by removing unnecessary boundaries.
-The new spatial sequence incorporates the working life of the theatre both functionally and in spatial terms.
-Together the reorganised entrance situation and the large foyer with its restrained white surfaces and red screed floor prepare for the studio stage in an appropriate way.
-Through the materials used the second foyer provides a transition to the studio stage, which is made as a black box.
-The students can adapt the fittings flexibly, they can use the stage equipment themselves and operate it from the theatre space.
-The red brick walls were stripped of plaster and now offer both hard-wearing display surfaces and a background for performances.
+The rooms were long marked by the renovations of the 1960s.
+O&O Baukunst’s design creates more free space and flexibility by removing unnecessary boundaries.
+The new spatial sequence captures the theatre operations both functionally and spatially.
+A fresh entrance configuration and large foyer lend a fitting appearance to the reserved white surfaces and red screed of the stage area.
+The materiality of the second foyer creates a transition to the stage area, which is designed as a black box.
+The students can flexibly adapt the equipment, use the stage equipment on their own, and operate everything from the theatre room.
+Raw brick walls, freed from plaster, act as a robust playing field and backdrop for performances.